Introduction

 stroke.entity = entity;

-We could remove the entities per stroke overhead by adding directly the new stroke mesh to the root entity’s Object3D:
+We can remove the per-stroke entity overhead by adding the new stroke mesh directly to the root entity’s Object3D:

 var stroke = brushSystem.startNewStroke();